The-Wee-Lad/Color_Changer/README.md

-Jsut Did ti for hte lesning Css and JS two most useless things in the wprld.
+Jsut Did it for learningg Css and JS two most useless things in the wprld.